 Meraki MX is an enterprise security and software-defined wide-area-network (SD-WAN) next-generation firewall appliance designed for distributed deployments.
 It is managed remotely by the Meraki dashboard and now you can manage layer 3 network rules on Meraki MX devices using Cisco Defense Orchestrator (CDO).
 See Meraki Next-Gen Firewall Technologies and Meraki product documentation for more information.

 After you onboard a Meraki device to CDO, CDO communicates with the Meraki dashboard to manage that device.
 CDO does not communicate with the MX directly.
 CDO securely transfers configuration requests to the Meraki dashboard which then applies the new configuration to the device.
 See How Does CDO Communicate With Meraki for more information.

-CDO helps you optimize your Meraki environment by identifying problems with objects and policies and gives you ways to fix them.
+CDO helps you optimize your Meraki environment by identifying problems with objects and policies and generating possible fixes or alternative options.
 This applies to policies that are associated to both devices and templates.
 Use CDO to:

 - Simultaneously manage policies on one or more Meraki devices

 - Monitor and manage Meraki policies or templates alongside your FTD and ASA devices in an all-encompassing environment.

 - Use a Meraki template to manage multiple networks.

 - Customize access rules with objects that are compatible across other supported platforms, such as FTD and ASA devices.

 Prior to onboarding a device to CDO, you must create an account with the Meraki dashboard and onboard your device or template to the dashboard.
 If your organization does not have an account in the Meraki dashboard, you will be unable to generate an API token and your device will not communicate to CDO.